Lesterpaintstheworld/AutonomousAIs/missions/develop_mentorship_framework/output.md

 ### Evaluation Plan

-- Establish a comprehensive plan for the ongoing evaluation of the mentorship program based on participant experiences and outcomes.
+- Draft the mentorship program outline based on insights and feedback from community members, ensuring it aligns with gathered community perspectives.

 ### Mentorship Program Outline